Sage-Bionetworks-IT/packer-base-ubuntu-bionic/README.md

 # Overview
-Project to build a base ubuntu image and deploy it to AWS
+Project to build a base ubuntu image for Sage Bionetworks science use and deploy it to AWS.
+The image is based on the latest Ubuntu Bionic release available at the point of build and also includes the following:
+- Python3 and supporting libs
+- Docker binaries
+- AWS CLI client

 ## Workflow
 The workflow to provision AWS AMI is done using pull requests.